Al-Shahaniya (city)

-Qatar's most notable camel racetrack, Al-Shahaniya Camel Racetrack, is situated in the city.
+Qatar's most notable camel racetrack, Al-Shahaniya Camel Racetrack, is located in the city.

 Etymology

-Al-Shahaniya derives its name from a plant known locally as 'sheeh' which was valued for its anti-inflammatory effects.
+Al-Shahaniya derives its name from a plant known locally as sheeh, which was valued for its anti-inflammatory effects.
 It is also spelled Al-Sheehaniya.
 The plant's Latin name is Artemisia inculta; it is an aromatic perennial that frequently grows in the Middle East and North Africa region but which is scarce in Qatar due to its unsuitable soils.